-Top news: Supreme Court reserves verdict in Ayodhya case after 40-day marathon hearing
+Top news: No better place than India for investments, Nirmala Sitharaman says in the US

 Ayodhya case: UP cancels leaves of field officers till November 30 hours after SC reserves verdict

-The Uttar Pradesh government on Wednesday cancelled the leaves of all field officers in the state’s 75 districts till November 30, hours after the Supreme Court reserved its judgement in the Ayodhya land dispute case, Hindustan Times reported.
+The Uttar Pradesh government on Wednesday cancelled the leaves of all field officers in the state’s 75 districts till November 30, hours after the Supreme Court reserved its judgement in the Ayodhya land dispute case.
 The verdict is likely to be declared before Chief Justice of India Ranjan Gogoi retires on November 17.